f-o-a-m/chanterelle/docs/genesis-blocks.rst

 As will be noted in the :ref:`libraries <libraries>` chapter, the genesis generator is unable to run if any Fixed libraries are specified in the project spec.

+We typically recommend using the genesis generator in conjunction with `Cliquebait <https://github.com/f-o-a-m/cliquebait>`_.